-You may have entitlement to Housing Benefit or Local Housing Allowance if you are on a low income.
-It can pay all or part of your rent whether you are working or unemployed.
+You may have entitlement to Housing Benefits or to Local Housing Allowance (LHA) if you get a low income.
+The money can pay all or part of your rent - whether you are working or unemployed.

-HOUSING BENEFIT: The amount you might get depends on your income and household circumstances.
+HOUSING BENEFIT RULES: The amount you might get depends on your income as well as your household circumstances.

-Using a benefits calculator will help you check whether you can get Housing Benefit.
-It will also calculate what else you might get entitled to.
+Using a benefits calculator will help you check whether you can get help paying your rent.
+It will also calculate what other entitlements you might have.

 Note: If you cannot get help with your rent you might qualify for Universal Credit instead.
 You cannot use your Housing Benefit entitlement to pay for energy, food, heating, or hot water.

-EVIDENCE: You are going to need to provide some basic information.
-Check what details and evidence you need to support a claim for Housing Benefit.
+You are going to need to provide some basic information.
+Check what details and evidence you will need to provide for the council to support a claim for Housing Benefit.

-APPLICATION: There are several different ways to claim Housing Benefit payments.
+There are several different ways to claim Housing Benefit payments from the local council authority.
 The method to use depends on whether you are making a new claim for other benefits at the same.

 The Housing Benefit you get might not always cover the amount of rent you need to pay.
-In this case, you can apply for Housing Benefit through your local authority to help cover the rent.
-The council call this a 'discretionary housing payment'.
+In this case, you can apply for Housing Benefits through your local authority to help cover the rent.
+The council refer to this as a 'discretionary housing payment'.

-You might also qualify for extra help paying energy bills or making your home more energy efficient.
+You may also qualify for extra help paying energy bills or making your home more energy efficient.
 Check for government grants and other ways to improve energy efficiency on the energy grants calculator.
-It will help you find out what energy saving improvements might help your situation.
+It will help you find out what energy saving improvements might benefit your situation.

 Note: There is no need to claim it.
 The council will decide whether you qualify for the extra help and write to let you know if you do.

-Housing Benefit Entitlement Guide for the United Kingdom
+Housing Benefit Entitlement Help Guide for United Kingdom